ClarkAllen1556/urban_conversion/README.md

 UrbanConversion is built using Vue3 and is styled using Tailwind.
 I chose Vue due to my prior experience with the framework.
 While the app is objectively simple and could have been written without a framework, using one allowed for faster development time and a more manageable architecture.
 The reason for Tailwind was the effortless way it provides for "dark mode" implementations.
 It was also an excuse to play around with Tailwind as I don't have much experience with it.

 The app is designed to be extendable.
-As of version `1.0.0`, it only supports converting degrees Celsius to Fahrenheit however, new conversion can be added by creating a new conversion component under the `src/components/conversions/` directory and then implementing it as a `Card` component inside of `App.vue`.
+As of version `1.0.0`, it only supports converting degrees Celsius to Fahrenheit however, new conversions can be added by creating a new conversion component under the `src/components/conversions/` directory and then wrapping it in a `Card` component inside of `App.vue`.

 **Example**
 Adding a new "Distance" calculator: